-We have identified several counterparty risks to which the covered bonds could be exposed.
-However, these are mitigated through either structural mechanisms, or by applying the Danish Covered Bond Act.
-Therefore, we consider them not to constrain our ratings on the covered bonds.
+We have identified that the covered bonds could be exposed to several counterparty risks, but either structural mechanisms, or application of the Danish Covered Bond Act are mitigants.
+Hence, we consider counterparty risk to not constrain our covered bond ratings.

 Commingling risk.
-The collection accounts are not held in capital center S' name, but under Realkredit Danmark's name.
+The collection accounts are not held in capital center S's name, but under Realkredit Danmark's name.
 This introduces potential commingling risk.
 The funds in the accounts are commingled with the funds collected for the other Realkredit Danmark capital centers, as well as with Realkredit Danmark's funds.
 However, under the Danish covered bond legislation, covered bondholders have the right to these funds.
 Therefore, we do not consider cash to be lost, but that it could be temporarily unavailable.
 Therefore, commingling risk amounts not to a credit loss but to a liquidity stress.